Undergraduate Majors

 The Teaching and Learning M.A. program supports you in developing and expanding your teaching tools.
 In this 2-year program, you’ll learn the latest information about teaching and learning while specializing in an area that matches your interests.
 The program has a fully distance-based option with synchronous classes over zoom.

 The doctoral program in Teaching, Learning & Sociocultural Studies (TLS) prepares students to investigate and address a broad range of issues in teaching and learning.
 Emphasizing a sociocultural perspective, the program nurtures innovative ways of knowing, methods of inquiry, and approaches to problem-solving.
-Students are encouraged to focus their studies in one of our 9 pre-designed specializations, but may customize a plan of study in agreement with their graduate committee to fit their interests and needs.
+Students are encouraged to focus their studies in one of our 7 focus areas but may customize a plan of study in agreement with their graduate committee to fit their interests and needs.